 If I go to book a hotel I make sure I read the reviews before I use the credit card.

-So that is already kind of mixture offline and online world.
+So that is already a kind of mixture of the offline and online worlds.
 I am sure you get my point.

 The same principle applies when you are about to buy a digital product (a course or some e-book).
 You want to make sure that you will not waste your money.
 Therefore you go check the reviews to get as much objective overview as possible.

-Now when we understand what referral marketing is, we want to find out how we can increase the amount of traffic (meaning the number of visitors) to our website.
+Now that we understand what referral marketing is, we want to find out how we can increase the amount of traffic (meaning the number of visitors) to our website.

 That is the power of referral marketing.